tsmeele/MyRODS/README.md

 Using those features will require your Java Truststore to trust the server certificate of the iRODS server that you connect to.
 The MyRODS library should only depend on classes provided with the standard Java Runtime Environment.
-We have used openjdk version "11.0.23".
+JRE openjdk version 11.0.23 has been used to test MyRODS.

 # Architecture
 The package *plumbing* takes care of communication protocols, message